ShawnN003/Final/README.md

 Tasks:

 High Priority:
+Learned from review:
+The game breaks when it shrinks.
+(CSS issue)
+The scoreboard accepts empty values of no one winning a game in general.
+Another thing we learned was having a home page in the game options would be helpful.
+Checking the same player names inside the home screen.
+Rock-Paper-Scissors can still be spoofed.

+Additions to be made:
+Implementing validation to check spoofing and same username.
+Adding a route to home page from winner and game options.
+Ordering the high score to show the highest score first and validating the scoreboard to not accept any empty values.
+Update CSS to work properly with small screens.

     Run a smooth game after high priority is done Record the game type?
 Rock paper scissors or tic-tac-toe